premchander-revature/interviewquestions/.NET FULL STACK/C#Azure.md

 <blockquote>

-- The federation is where you define the data type (e.g., Customer ID, Product ID) you’ll shard on.
+- The federation is where you define the data type (e.g., Customer ID, Product ID) you’ll share.
 - As with creating the root database, you can create a federation through the SQL Azure database management portal, with SQLAzureMW or by using this T-SQL script while connected to your root database:

 ```SQL